-As part of the Edinburgh's Christmas festivities, a Christmas-themed, temporary market opens in East Princes Street Garden selling mainly arts, crafts, gifts and food.
+As part of the Edinburgh's Christmas festivities, a Christmas-themed, temporary market opens in East Princes Street Garden selling arts, crafts, Christmas gifts, sugary treats, festive drinks, and street food.

 In 2019, Edinburgh's Christmas organisers announced that they would extend the Christmas Market's footprint with more stalls on the south side of East Princes Street Garden.

 Widespread concerns were voiced about the safety of the scaffolding erected to hold over 100,000 daily visitors.